 The fifth line, yin, shows a compassionate person who is aggrieved by injustice and prejudice.
 This person uses strength and humor to bring people together.

 The sixth line, yang, shows the representative of the people working in the outskirts of the town.
-Working together on an equal footing, people in society make progress in life.
+Leadership means working with people on an equal footing, not as a dictator.

 Hexagram Thirteen Commentary